Courses

 From concepts to topical seminars

-The Communication department’s graduate course offerings implement a three-level curriculum:
+The Department of Communication’s graduate course offerings implement a three-level curriculum:

-- The four-course base: A three-course core consisting of a survey of concepts and theories of communication and both quantitative and qualitative research methodologies, plus one course in your primary area
+- The five-course base: A three-course core consisting of a survey of concepts and theories of communication and both quantitative and qualitative research methodologies, plus one introductory survey course in your primary area.
+A one-credit Proseminar is also required of all entering students.

-- The apex: 800-level seminars that cover specialized topics in great depth
+- The apex: 800-level seminars that cover particular specialty areas in depth.

 The following courses are permanent titles.
-For descriptions, consult the semester schedule or the department’s Graduate Handbook.
+For descriptions of these and other Communication graduate courses, download the PDF to the right or the department’s Graduate Handbook.

 Required courses